moosemeat817/PathfindersAscent/README.md

 Wildlife spawns have been moved:

 - Some of the wolves, timberwolves, moose, and deer now appear in new places
-- Some may block routes, but most are placed for **challenge and variety**
+- Some may interfere with routes, but most are placed for **challenge and variety**
 - Once you learn their new patterns, they can be avoided like normal

 ---